-Then I began to simply ask questions.
+Then I began to ask questions.
 I was not taking away anything that my husband had addressed, but I wanted to get to the root of the problem.

-I wanted to hear this son’s heart.
+I wanted to hear my son’s heart.

-What are you FEELING when you treat your brother like that?
+What are you really FEELING when you treat your brother like that?
 What is going on inside of you?
 I asked.

 He looked down and hesitated.
 I could tell that he didn’t feel safe.